-This simple little salad created by Optimising Nutrition superstar Sue Davies can be used as a nutrient-dense snack or as a side for just about anything to boost your vitamin and minerals.
+This simple little salad created by Optimising Nutrition superstar Sue Davies can be used as a nutrient-dense snack or as a side for just about anything to boost your vitamins and minerals.

 It combines a range of nutrient-dense vegetables to provide a flavour-filled dose of nutrients with just a few calories.